Fall at Panama's Canopy Tower Oct 18—25, 2008

 Posted by Barry Zimmer

 Every trip to the famed Canopy Tower is different, but each offers its share of excitement and wonderful tropical birding highlights.
 Our October trip this fall was certainly one of the best ever.
-We saw just under 300 species of birds, and covered a wide variety of habitats from the foothills of Cerro Azul to the Caribbean lowlands forests of Achiote to world-famous Pipeline Road.
+We saw just over 300 species of birds and covered a wide variety of habitats, from the foothills of Cerro Azul to the Caribbean lowland forests of Achiote, to world-famous Pipeline Road.